Pragati1610/Restaurant/README.md

 	<h4 align="center"> An api to automate functionalities of a restaurant <h4>
 </p>
 <br>

+* The api is deployed @ https://helios-restaurant-api.herokuapp.com/
+* Ping the route /api-docs to find the docs : https://helios-restaurant-api.herokuapp.com/api-docs

 ## Functionalities
 - [X]  Allows Admin access to all orders